vkhazin/multicloud-courseware/content/dbaas/pros-cons.md

 * The dark-side of "outsourcing"
   * What to do when a cloud provider shows an outage for DBaaS on their status page?
   * How can we upgrade to the latest version or launch a historical version of the database?
-  * We have been using Azure Cosmos DB, how can we embrace Aws?
+  * We have been using Azure Cosmos DB, how can we embrace Aws and GCP?